You are currently viewing 11 Signs of Vitamin B12 Deficiency

 Do you have signs of a Vitamin B12 deficiency?

-A B12 deficiency is most often seen after the age of 50 but can occur under many conditions.
+A Vitamin B12 deficiency is most often seen after the age of 50 but can occur under many conditions.
 It is best to correct it before it becomes a problem with proper supplementation to put it back into mineral balance.
 Let’s look into why we need it, related symptoms, and the best form to use.

 It is estimated 20% of adults over 60 years of age have a Vitamin B12 deficiency as well as 6% under 60 according to the National Institute of Health.